HumphreyChou/DNS-on-CRAQ/README.md

-# DNS with Strong Consistency
+# DoCR: DNS with Strong Consistency

 ## What
 This is a mini-research project motivated by *PKU Computer Networks (Honor Tack) 21Fall*